 Catholic Charities of Central Florida, on behalf of the parishioners of the Diocese of Orlando, encompasses nine counties in Central Florida, (Orange, Seminole, Lake, Brevard, Osceola, Volusia, Polk, Sumter and Marion) with employees in all service areas.
 Catholic Charities seeks qualified, committed and talented individuals for a variety of positions that will allow them to fulfill their unique potential supporting the needs of a diverse client population.
+Learn more about our agency, mission, and values.

 Ms. Rosa Centeno